lguibr/commitai/README.md

 Use the `back` command to reset to previous commits.
 This is equivalent to `git reset HEAD~n`, where `n` is the number of commits to reset.

-comai back 1 # Resets one commit back comai back 2 # Resets two commits back
+commitai back 1 # Resets one commit back commitai back 2 # Resets two commits back

 ## Contributing

-We welcome contributions to the Comai project!
+We welcome contributions to the commitai project!
 Please feel free to submit issues, feature requests, or pull requests.

 ## License